ebsaral/ebsaral/GiftsOfNature.md

 ### Cumulative Energy
 I feel the life force of others, allowing me to dance for hours and uplift their spirits.

-### Water as a Life Source
-Water transforms to meet my needs, inspired by nature or others’ thoughts.

 ### Timeless Empathy
 I can sense the "souls" of those from the past or future, channeling their presence in my expressions.